The Great American Eye-Exam Scam

 Then I went to Lima, Peru, to give a talk.
 There, I found a storefront optician, told a clerk my strength, and purchased a few months’ worth of contact lenses.
 Though my Spanish is rudimentary, the transaction took about ten minutes.

 The ordeal led me to look into a fact that has puzzled me ever since I moved to the United States a dozen years ago.
 In every other country in which I’ve lived—Germany and Britain, France and Italy—it is far easier to buy glasses or contact lenses than it is here.
-In those countries, as in Peru, you can simply walk into an optician’s and ask a store employee to give you an eye test, likely free of charge.
+In those countries, as in Peru, you can simply walk into an optician’s store and ask an employee to give you an eye test, likely free of charge.
 If you already know your strength, you can just tell them what you want.
 You can also buy contact lenses from the closest drugstore without having to talk to a single soul—no doctor’s prescription necessary.

 So why does the United States require people who want to purchase something as simple as a curved piece of plastic to get a prescription, preceded by a costly medical exam?